 Using (5) in (1), we obtain a new control law, denoted G in the following (for "general").
-Control laws D, C, and A are known to be locally asymptotically stable only [5].
-The same is also true for control law G. Of course, if $\beta = 1$, we find again control law D, if $\beta = 0$, we obtain control law C, and if $\beta = 1/2$ we obtain control law A. Control law G could thus be used to switch between the different control schemes during the execution of the task.
-Switching strategies have already been proposed in [10, 1] but, in these works, switching is performed between different features, while here the features are the same but their control would be different.
+Of course, if $\beta = 1$, we find again control law D, if $\beta = 0$, we obtain control law C, and if $\beta = 1/2$ we obtain control law A. Control law G could thus be used to switch between the different control schemes during the execution of the task.
+Switching strategies have already been proposed in [10], [1] but, in these works, switching is performed between image-based and positionbased approaches, that is between different features, while here the features are the same but their control would be different.

 In this paper, we are not interested in designing a possible strategy to switch between the different control laws.
 We are looking if particular values of β provide a better behavior of the system.
-Indeed, the main interesting property of control law G obtained using (5) is that the behavior of the system changes gradually from the behavior using control law C to the behavior using control law A when β varies from 0 to 1/2, and similarly, the behavior changes gradually from the behavior using control law D when β varies from 1/2 to 1.
+Indeed, the main interesting property of control law G is that the behavior of the system changes gradually from the behavior using control law C to the behavior using control law A when β varies from 0 to 1/2, and similarly, the behavior changes gradually from the behavior using control law D when β varies from 1/2 to 1.
 Hence, this new control scheme allows us to adapt the behavior of the system based on the selected value of β .
-We will see in Section 4.1 that particular values of β indeed allows the system to converge while the other control schemes fail for some configurations.
+We will see in Section V that particular values of β indeed allow the system to converge while the other control schemes fail.